Prajwal201011/COTM-Threading-AiSC-Prajwal/README.md

 # QuotesGenerator
-Generate n number of Qoutes with just a single click with this app !!
+Tired of searching for quotes on Google ?
+Then, try our Qoute Generator to generate n number of Qoutes with just a single click !!

 # Installation